canonical/oci-factory/README.md

 - `contacts.yaml`: this file is required for each OCI image.
 Although it won't trigger new builds/releases when updated by the Maintainer, it is used by the OCI Factory's CI to notify the Maintainer when an event of interest occurs.
+- `.trivyignore`: the vulnerability tests **should not be bypassed**!
+*However*, certain OCI images might have unfixed CVEs and/or vulnerabilities that come directly from the source upstream software that is being packaged.
+In these cases, it is acceptable to ignore specific CVEs, provided that the risks are acknowledged and proper justifications are provided.

+#### Contacts

 The `contacts.yaml` file has the following schema: